Klosmi/html-basics/HTML-CSS basics.md

 <br>

 #### __[mixins: $arguments + @include:](https://sass-lang.com/documentation/at-rules/mixin#arguments)__
-- like function mixins can also have arguemnts
+- like function mixins can also have arguments
 - arguments allows their behavior to be customized each time they’re called.

 - list of **`($variable)`** names surrounded by parentheses